-Taylor’s debut album Palettes is to be released on October 7th, 2019, on all digital platforms.
+Taylor’s debut album Palettes out now on all digital platforms:

 Palettes is a full length record of original compositions for chamber groups that features mixed-genre acoustic and electro-acoustic works.
-The record will be out everywhere, on all digital platforms and music streaming sites on October 7th!
 The album was recorded and mixed by Zach Miley, Adam Hirsch, Jeff Kolhede, and Jason O'Connell, and mastered by Jacob Winik at Tiny Telephone, Oakland.

 Smear Music was written in the summer of 2013, immediately after receiving my Bachelors in Music Composition from California State University East Bay in Hayward.
 All at once, I found myself working a 9 to 5 job in the bustling city of San Francisco, constantly on my feet and amid the whirlwind of living around, and commuting in, a modern major metropolis.